HPCL/autoperf/README.rst

 script to execute the experiments and collect the data::

   $ autoperf -h
-  Usage: autoperf [options]

-  Options:
+  usage: autoperf [-h] [-f CFGFILE] [-D CONFIG.OPTION=VALUE] [-r | -c | -y]
+                  [-e EXP[@NUM]] [-i INSTANCE] [-b]

+  optional arguments:
-    -h, --help            show this help message and exit -f CFGFILE, --config=CFGFILE
+    -h, --help            show this help message and exit -f CFGFILE, --config CFGFILE
                           Specify a config file.
 If not specified or file does not exist, search for .autoperf.cfg, autoperf.cfg,
                           ~/.autoperf.cfg in order
-    -a, --all             Run each experiment once.
-Default if no option is given.
-Has no effect if '-e' is given -e EXP[@NUM], --exp=EXP[@NUM]
-                          Run experiment EXP NUM times.
-This option can be used several times and experiments will be executed in the order they appear. [default: NUM=1]
-    -b, --block           Instead of exit immediately after submit the experiment to the batch system, now block until the job is finished [default: False]
+    -D CONFIG.OPTION=VALUE
+                          Override a config option in config file.
+This option can be specified multiple times
+    -r, --run             When used with '-e', run specified experiment(s).
-    -c, --check           When used with '-a' or '-e', show the status (Unknown, Running or Finished) of those experiments instead of running them
+                          Otherwise run each defined experiment once. (default) -c, --check           When used with '-e' or '-i', show the status (Unknown, Queueing, Running or Finished) of those experiments.
+                          Otherwise, show status of all experiments.
-    -y, --analyze         When used with '-a' or '-e', analyze those experiments data instead of running them.
-The experiment must be in 'Finished' state
+    -y, --analyze         When used with '-e' or '-i', analyze those experiments data.
+Otherwise, analyze all exepriments.
+The
-    -i INSTANCE, --insname=INSTANCE
+                          experiment must be in 'Finished' state.
+    -e EXP[@NUM], --exp EXP[@NUM]
+                          Select experiment EXP NUM times.
+This option can be used multiple times and experiments will be selected in the order they appear. [default: NUM=1] -i INSTANCE, --insname INSTANCE
                           Use with '-c' or '-y' to specify the instance name of the experiment.
-Check or analyze all instances if not specified
+This option can be specified multiple times
+    -b, --block           Instead of exiting immediately after submitting theexperiment to the batch system, now block until the job is finished [default: False]

 Thus, you could try::